sfigg/commercialization-public/customize/desktop/unattend/microsoft-windows-shell-setup-themes.md

 <td><p>Specifies the path to a screen-saver file.</p>
 <div class="alert">
 <strong>Note</strong>
-<p>We do not recommend setting this value.
+<p>We do not recommend setting this deprecated value.
 Instead, we recommend using automatic power plans to dim the screen.
 This can help reduce system power consumption. </p>
 </div>
 <div>